jteo97/VARpedia/README.md

 Tommy Shi and Justin Teo

 ## Execution
-1. Download the jar file wiki_speak.jar and flickr-api-keys.txt, and move them to your desired working directory
+1. Download the jar file VARpedia.jar and flickr-api-keys.txt and Musics folder, and move them to your desired working directory.
-2. Execute the application by opening the working directory in terminal and run the run.sh script or execute the command: PATH=/home/student/Downloads/openjdk-13_linux-x64_bin/jdk-13/bin:$PATH java --module-path /home/student/Downloads/openjfx-13-rc+2_linux-x64_bin-sdk/javafx-sdk-13/lib --add-modules javafx.base,javafx.controls,javafx.media,javafx.graphics,javafx.fxml -jar wiki_speak.jar
+2. Execute the application by opening the working directory in terminal and run the run.sh script or execute the command: PATH=/home/student/Downloads/openjdk-13_linux-x64_bin/jdk-13/bin:$PATH java --module-path /home/student/Downloads/openjfx-13-rc+2_linux-x64_bin-sdk/javafx-sdk-13/lib --add-modules javafx.base,javafx.controls,javafx.media,javafx.graphics,javafx.fxml -jar VARpedia.jar
-3. Once executed, a /creations folder will be created to store all the created creation
+3. Once executed, a creation folder will be creation to house all the user creations.

+Please be aware that creating the creation may take some time to add subtitles in.
+Please be patient.

 ## Environment
-Please execute the application in the new SOFTENG 206 Virtual Box Image
+Please execute the application in the updated SOFTENG 206 Virtual Box Image.
+If audio doesn't work please reboot virtual box as there is a bug in the virtual box program.

 ## Credit for Background Music
 Link: http://ccmixter.org/files/panumoon/60396 \
 Name: another perspective \
 Author: panu \
 License: https://creativecommons.org/licenses/by-nc/3.0/

+## Images
+The images downloaded from flickr is legally downloading and in accordance with the T&Cs of never displaying over 30 images at once.

+## External libraries
+Flickr API,
+Javafx